michi-oshima/emacsconf/README.md

    1. Clojure dev environment with Cider, but without Paredit.
    1. Python dev environment with Elpy
    1. Some custom key bindings and themes

+## Requirements

+   1. Real OS: i.e., not Windows.
+   1. Emacs 25 and up (I think).
+Will not work on Emacs 24.

 ## Usage

 I like to use my config like this: